 Instructions

-- Vegans only: If using a flax/chia egg: add 2 TBSP flaxseed or chia seed to a bowl with 6 TBSP water. stir and let it sit for 15 minutes until it has a goopy consistency (like an egg!)
+- For vegan version: If using a flax/chia egg: add 2 tablespoons flaxseed or chia seed to a bowl with 6 tablespoons water.
+Stir and let it sit for 15 minutes until it has a goopy consistency, like an egg.ss

 - Preheat the oven to 350 F. Prepare a muffin tin with liners or cooking spray.